MarinaNitze/progress-dashboard/strategies/Use a digital app for youth-driven transition planning.md

 ---
+layout: layouts/strategy.liquid
+templateEngineOverride: md,njk
 title: Use a digital app for youth-driven transition planning
-order: 1
 tags:
   - strategy
   - supporting-older-youth
-layout: layouts/strategy.liquid
-templateEngineOverride: md,njk
+order: 1
+resources:
+  - App Design Concept video
+  - App pilot proposal
+  - Pilot app technical considerations
 ---
 Caseworkers are usually the ones who drive transition planning.
 But traditional paper-based milestone planning doesn't give youth ownership of their goals, and youth may lose track of important resources and deadlines.

 A digital app can empower youth to define their own goals and collaborate with their support team to achieve them.